robotology/icub-tests/README.md

 }
 ```

 Notice: The `RTF_TEST_CHECK`, `RTF_TEST_REPORT` do NOT threw any exception and are used to add failure or report messages to the result collector.
-Instead, all the macros which include `_ASSERT_` within their names (e.g., `RTF_ASSERT_FAIL`) throw exceptions which stop only the current test case (Not the whole test suite) of being proceed.
-The error/failure message thrown by the exception are caught.
-(See http://robotology.github.io/robot-testing/documentation/TestAssert_8h.html for basic assertion macros).
+Instead, all the macros which include `_ASSERT_` within their names (e.g., `RTF_ASSERT_FAIL`) throw exceptions which prevent only the current test case (Not the whole test suite) of being proceed.
+The error/failure messages thrown by the exceptions are caught.
+(See [*Assertion macros*](http://robotology.github.io/robot-testing/documentation/TestAssert_8h.html for basic assertion macros)).

-All the report/assertion macros include the source line number where the check/report or assertion happen.
-To see them, you can run the test case or suit with `--detail` parameter using the `testrunner` (See http://robotology.github.io/robot-testing/documentation/testrunner.html).
+The report/assertion macros store the source line number where the check/report or assertion happen.
+To see them, you can run the test case or suit with `--detail` parameter using the `testrunner` (See [*Running test case plug-ins using testrunner*](http://robotology.github.io/robot-testing/documentation/testrunner.html)).

-* Create a cmake file to build the plugin:
+* Create a cmake file to build the plug-in:

 ```cmake
 cmake_minimum_required(VERSION 2.8.9)